Sam5566/linux_setup/README.md

     * pandas
     * sympy
     * nose
-* anaconda: installation of Anaconda and Python 3 (to-date) and the packages of
+* anaconda: installation of Anaconda and Python 3 (to-date) and the packages of [Maybe can construct env directly]
 	* Numpy
 	* Matplotlib
 	* SciPy
 	* keras
 	* tensorflow
-* C_compiler: installation of compiler (auto detect to avoid install again)
+* C_compiler: installation of compiler (auto detect to avoid install again) [considering cling]

 * mathematica: Installation (still not do yet)
 * HEP_tools: High Energy Physics analysis packages